Cluster of Excellence "Asia and Europe in a Global Context"

-The Cluster of Excellence "Asia and Europe in a Global Context" is a research facility funded in the framework of the German Universities Excellence Initiative of the federal state governments of Germany since October 2007.
+The Cluster of Excellence "Asia and Europe in a Global Context" is a research facility funded in the framework of the German Universities Excellence Initiative of the federal state governments of Germany since October 2017.
 It is a trans- and interdisciplinary network of researchers affiliated with Heidelberg University.
-Key research areas of the Cluster are the processes of exchange between cultures of Asia and Europe, ranging from migration and trade to the formation of concepts and institutions.
+A key research area of the Cluster is the process of exchange between cultures of Asia and Europe, ranging from migration and trade to the formation of concepts and institutions.
+Shortly it is meant to understand and fill the cultural gap between two continents for the ease of trade and migration.

 Overview

 The Cluster aims at enhancing the understanding of the multi-layered interactions between and within Asia and Europe.
-During the first funding period from 2008 to 2012, the Cluster's focus was on "Shifting Asymmetries in Cultural Flows".
-During the second funding period until October 2017, the Cluster is focused on "The Dynamics of Transculturality".
+During the first funding period from 2008 to 2012, the Cluster's focus was on "Shifting Asymmetries in Cultural Flows", and in the second funding period until October 2017, the Cluster focused on "The Dynamics of Transculturality".

 The Cluster is located at the Karl Jaspers Center for Advanced Transcultural Studies (KJC) at Heidelberg University, Germany.
 The KJC provides facilities and infrastructure for collaboration, research and teaching.
 A branch office of the Cluster is located at the “Heidelberg Center South Asia” in New Delhi, India.

 The Cluster is headed by three directors, who are Joseph Maran (Pre- and Protohistory), Axel Michaels (Classical Indology) and Barbara Mittler (Sinology).